themaluxis/Jellynouncer/Readme.md

 # JellyNotify

+> ⚠️ **ALPHA SOFTWARE - UNDER ACTIVE DEVELOPMENT** ⚠️
+>
+> This project is in early alpha stage and is actively being developed.
+Expect breaking changes, bugs, and incomplete features.
+Use at your own risk in production environments.
+Feedback and contributions are welcome!

 JellyNotify is an intermediate webhook service that sits between Jellyfin and Discord, providing intelligent notifications for new media additions and quality upgrades.

 ## Features